-Checkpoint 1 - Study Area, Study Period, Objectives, Partners, Comm Concerns, Earth Observations (Week 4)
+Checkpoint 1 - Study Area, Study Period, Objectives, Partners, Community Concerns, Earth Observations (Week 4)

 The information needed in this checkpoint goes roughly in tandem with Tech Paper Checkpoint 1.
 In this, we should have preliminary slides on all of the topics listed above.
-We understand that this may require some visualizations/partner media, but if this is not in hand it is ok to put in partner image here if needed.
+We understand that this may require some visualizations/partner media, but if this is not in hand it is ok to put in \partner image here\ if needed.
 If there are any faces in photos, make sure those folks have signed a media release form.
 For the presentation, feel free to reorder your slides or add additional content to tell your project's story and ensure that your partner understands your project.
 When you turn in these checkpoints, make sure that you have completed speaker notes and that images are correctly cited on the slide and in the notes.
 See the Deliverable Webinars for more information on citing images or ask for help if you get stuck!
 Finally, we encourage you to look at the examples listed on the Deliverables page on DEVELOPedia for inspiration, but please make sure you are looking at the Presentation template for up-to-date formatting and content requirements for this term.
+The presentation checklist is also a great form to check the small details your team might've missed.